michaelreinhard/notebook/README.md

 The Jupyter notebook is a web-based notebook environment for interactive computing.

+This is soemthing I am adding to see if it makes any difference in the outpub of the notebook
 ![Jupyter notebook example](docs/resources/running_code_med.png "Jupyter notebook example")

 ### Jupyter notebook, the language-agnostic evolution of IPython notebook